Bruce Fink (psychoanalyst): Education and work

 After completing a college scholar program, and graduating from Cornell University in 1976, Fink completed his graduate work abroad at the University of Paris, VIII.
-Among Fink's mentors at Paris VIII was the preeminent philosopher and Lacanian psychoanalyst Alain Badiou, who supervised his M.A. thesis in philosophy.
+Among Fink's mentors at Paris VIII was the preeminent philosopher Alain Badiou, who supervised his M.A. thesis in philosophy.
 Fink completed his Ph.D. in psychoanalysis in 1987, defending a dissertation on the work of Lacan.
 After graduating Fink was admitted to the psychoanalytic formation program of the École de la Cause freudienne, an institute of the French Psychoanalytic Institute.
 While a student at Paris VIII Fink attended "Orientation lacanienne" seminar given by Jacques-Alain Miller, the foremost interpreter of Lacan and at the time the head of Ecole de la Cause Freudienne (School of Freudian Cause).

 Fink is the author of several books and dozens of peer-reviewed articles on Lacan and Lacanian clinical methods, and is one of the most widely read Lacanian analysts in the English-speaking world.
 His translation of Lacan's Écrits is considered the standard edition.
 In addition to translating several of Lacan's later seminars, since 1986 he has presented his theoretical and clinical work at nearly a hundred different conferences, psychoanalytic institutes, and universities in the U.S. and abroad.